SEE (Single Event Effect)

 SEU (Single Event Upset)

-This occurs when a single logic or information bit is upset.
-If the affected bits are physically adjacent or multiplexed into different words, it may manifest as a multi-bit upset.
-SEU refers to changes in logic values of storage circuits such as memory devices, latches, and registers.
+A Single Event Upset (SEU) occurs when a single logic or information bit is flipped.
+If adjacent bits are affected simultaneously-either physically or logically-it may result in a multi-bit upset (MBU).
+SEUs involve changes in the logic state of storage elements such as memory cells, latches, or registers.

 SCU (Single Cell Upset)